tulip-control/dd/doc.md

 The following sections describe how to use the high level interface (almost identical in `autoref` and `cudd`).
-The lower level interface to the pure-Python implementation in `dd.bdd` is also described, for those interested in refined control of the diagrams.
+The lower level interface to the pure-Python implementation in `dd.bdd` is also described, for those interested in more details.

 ## Create and plot a binary decision diagram